polarsource/polar/README.md

 ## Join the team
 [We're hiring](https://polar.sh/careers)!

 Our team is based in Stockholm, Sweden today during this founding stage.
-In the future we intend to go fully remote, and gradually over timezones, but exceptional talent can certainly accelerate our timeline.
+In the future we intend to go fully remote, and gradually over time zones, but exceptional talent can certainly accelerate our timeline.

 ## Security
 If you believe you have found a security vulnerability in Polar, we encourage you to responsibly disclose this and not open a public issue.
 We will investigate all legitimate reports and greatly appreciate your help.
 Email security@polar.sh to disclose any security vulnerabilities.